telerik/kendo-react-buttons/docs/index.md

 # Buttons Overview

 Buttons provide a clickable UI functionality with arbitrary content.
-The Kendo UI for React Buttons package includes the Kendo UI Button and ButtonGroup components for React.
+Currently, the Buttons package includes the Kendo UI Button and ButtonGroup components for React.

 The Button represents an individual component instance of a button on a page, while the ButtonGroup contains a number of button instances that can be initialized and controlled simultaneously.